The Producers (1967 film): Reception

-The film was a sleeper hit at the U.S. box office.
+The film was a sleeper hit at the U.S. box office; But Embassy Pictures deemed its initial theatrical run a flop -- considering the additional costs to market and distribute, it barely broke even at the box-office.

 Accolades

 In 1996, the film was deemed "culturally, historically, or aesthetically significant" by the United States Library of Congress and selected for preservation in the National Film Registry.

 The film is recognized by American Film Institute in these lists: